Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 We show an example of how to use the `AutoModel` API for inference:

-The Key parameters for model initalization are explained as follows:
+The Key parameters for model initialization are explained as follows:

 ```
 - model_name (str): The model name (as seen on HuggingFace) you want to use.